jerryshell/similars/README.md

 # similaRS

-similaRS is a tool for calculating picture similarity.
+similaRS is a tool for calculating image similarity.
 Written in Rust.

 ## Usage